 In fact, this win for Emirates Team New Zealand was the second in a row and the fourth since 1995.
 Their last win had them coming into 2021as the defending champion, having won in the prior racing series 7-1 over Oracle Team USA in 2017.

 The highly sought after Cup resides at the Royal New Zealand Yacht Squadron, situated at Westhaven Marina, where it was the when New Zealand had it previously from 1995 until 2003.
 The club was established in 1871 as the “Auckland Yacht Club” until it received royal patronage thus changing its name to the Royal New Zealand Yacht Squadron.

-The club patron is Prince Philip, Duke of Edinburgh.
+Until recently the club patron was Prince Philip, Duke of Edinburgh.

 Experience America’s Cup racing yachts in Auckland

 One of the most unique ways to get out on the water in Auckland is a two-hour adventure onboard a former America’s Cup yacht sailing out of Auckland’s Viaduct Harbour.
 Best of all, guests have the opportunity to participate in the thrills of sailing in a proper racing yacht.
 Take the helm, grinders, or lines as the boat races along the Waitemata Harbor, in the same waters that hosted America’s Cup races in 2000, 2003, and soon in 2021.

 Best of all, no sailing experience is required to participate, and if you don’t want to participate, simply sit back and enjoy the journey as the yachts sail past the city landscape.
 Check for discounts to join an America’s Cup Sailing Tour in Auckland